Quackit Logo

 Background Image Example

-The following example specifies a background image for the whole page (via the 'body' tag).
+The following code specifies a background image for the whole page (via the 'body' tag).
 We position the image in the center of the page and prevent it from repeating across the page.

 Even better, you can use the CSS background property to set all the background properties at once.
 Therefore, we could rewrite the above code to this: